-At Shafer Design, the sole purpose of all of our planning and the creation of garden design, comes down to the planting.
+At Shafer Design, all of our planning and the creation of a garden design comes down to the planting.
 We create the spaces and the environment so that the plants will thrive, and you will have the pleasure of watching your garden grow over many years.
 Even the most beautiful garden design will not work when the plants are unhealthy.

 Our intent is always to create a beautiful green space on earth for you yourself to thrive and grow.

 The plans are all to scale and can be followed by anyone, whether professional or homeowner.
 We consult with you on the style of planting that you want very early in the process so that we know that our plant species will be appropriate to your needs.
 Where possible, we like you to create a list of plants for us, or even a list of likes and dislikes and we will do the rest.

 We will spend time explaining the different styles until we know that we are on the right track to your specific customised planting plan.
 We love it when you are really involved because we know in the end that the project will be a success.

 Our planting plans are very detailed and will include the following:

 - Consideration of seasonal colour (if applicable)

 - Consideration of varying height and overall look

 Choosing the right plants for the right place is the key ingredient for a great planting plan.
 We look at the areas of shade, frost, wetland or areas of hot, dry, sun and choose the plants accordingly.
 We collectively have decades of experience and planting knowledge in the office, gained not only by study, but by planting our own gardens.